nf-core/proteinfold/README.md

 docker build -t tcrdock:2.0.0 -f Dockerfile_nfcore-proteinfold_tcrdock .
 ```

+(All parts of the image are subject to their respective licenses)

 Because the default config will look for images online, you need to include a custom config file with the following content in your `nextflow run` commands (by using the `-c` flag):

 ```conf